SECOND PERIOD-BARE BRASS BELL

-Unlike all the other FXH saxophones i've seen so far this horn's low C# key moved comepletely to the right side of the bow to make room for the C#, B and Bb axles, who were positioned between the body and the bell, as with modern saxophones.
+Unlike all the other FXH saxophones i've seen so far this horn's low C# key moved comepletely to the right side of the bow to make room for the C#, B and Bb rods, who were positioned down the front of the body instead of the side, as with modern saxophones.

 The special designed LH pinky cluster and the short key arms on low C#, B and Bb makes it possible to play just as fast in the extreme lower register as you can in any other part of the scale.

 Thecnically, this horn must have been the ultimate FXH saxophone!